Estuary

 Snowflake is a cloud-based data warehousing platform that allows you to perform advanced analytics and reporting on your customer data.

 Snowflake utilizes massively parallel processing (MPP) compute clusters for improved data management and effective query execution.
 MPP helps distribute and process your data across multiple nodes.
-This architecture simplifies loading data into Snowflake, enabling faster data ingestion and retrieval for analysis, which leads to the incorporation of customer insights into fine-tuning your products and services.
+This architecture simplifies loading data into Snowflake, enabling faster data ingestion and retrieval for analysis, which leads to incorporating customer insights into fine-tuning your products and services.

 Moreover, with Snowflake CDC, you can track and synchronize data changes in real-time, keeping your datasets continuously refreshed and ready for analysis at any moment.